ClaireMDavies/note-taker/README.md

   - [Future versions](#future-versions)

 ## Installation
 Initiate the app by opening the terminal, and running npm install, followed by node server.js, then navigating to the browser at locl host:3000.
-Or accessing at heroku.
+Or accessing at [heroku](https://note-taker-cmd.herokuapp.com/notes)

 ## Usage
 After navigating from the home page to the notes page, the user can add notes, save them, and delete them.